mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Communications.MessageQueueing.md

 ## Class: Communications.MessageQueueing.EmailMessageHandler
 Represents a message handler for handling and sending email messages.
+Initializes a new instance of the class.
+    **email:** The communication sender for email messages.

+    **logger:** The logger.

 ### Methods

 ####Constructor
 Initializes a new instance of the class.
+Represents a message handler for handling and sending email messages.
     #####Parameters
     **email:** The communication sender for email messages.